Roman Candle (band): History

 The band toured throughout 2006 in support of the record, including tours with The Whigs, The Avett Brothers, Bird Monster, Indigo Girls, Aimee Mann, The Psychedelic Furs and a date at Radio City Music Hall.

 In 2007, they continued to tour the U.S. and the U.K., including a pair of live performances on BBC radio 2.

 In November 2008, the band announced from their website that they had signed to a new label, Carnival Recording Company, and that they would be releasing 4 eps, accompanying the release of their next full-length.
 The first of these ep's, "Eden was a Garden" was released in digital and vinyl formats on Dec.
 4, 2008.
 The second ep "They Say" was released on March 9, 2009.

 Their album "Oh Tall Tree in the Ear," was released on May 12, 2009.
 The title is taken from Rainer Maria Rilke's Sonnets to Orpheus.
 The band embarked on a Paste Magazine / WOXY sponsored tour in support of the record with The Deep Vibration, and continued to tour throughout 2009 playing almost a hundred shows, including dates with Iron and Wine, Wild Beasts, Jason Isbell and others.

-In August 2013, the band announced they would be releasing a their next studio album.
-"Debris" released on October 28, 2013.
+In August 2013, the band announced they would be releasing their next studio album, Debris, on October 28, 2013.
+The Nashville Scene described the album as "complex," with moments of "wry wit and unabashed romanticism."